poltergeisha/Roll20-Like-A-Boss/Scripts.md

 # Intro

-I use the OGL sheet because of 5eTools compatibility and stability.
+I use the OGL sheet because of stability.
 The Shaped sheet has a lot of nice features, but it breaks a lot.

 My philosophy on scripts is that I can add as many as I want, but: